Monetization is available as an add-on to Apigee Edge Enterprise plans only. See Apigee Edge pricing and features.

 Next is to determine how and what to charge for successful API calls, or transactions.
 Flat rate per transaction?
 Charge an initial signup fee?
 Start free and then start charging?
 Share revenue with developers?
 All of the above?
 That's what rate plans determine.
 On any given API package, you configure the rate plans you want, developers sign up for the rate plans they want to use, they use your APIs, and they pay you (or you pay them) based on the rate plan conditions.
 You can either bill them, or they can maintain a pre-paid balance through an integrated payment provider such as Worldpay.

-Once money flowing, however, so is the need for water-tight record keeping for billing and reports.
+Once money is flowing, however, so is the need for water-tight record keeping for billing and reports.
 If you changed product and transaction recording configurations on the fly, past transactions would be difficult or impossible to reconcile with product configurations that may have changed.
 When you create an API package, you take a frozen-in-time snapshot of those products and transaction recording policies.
 And when you publish rate plans, those configurations are frozen as well, all of which supports billing and reporting integrity.
 You maintain a solid "paper" trail, and developers continue to use exactly what they signed up for.

 Your API products and packages are scoped to your organization, the top-level container for all the objects (including APIs and developers) defined in your Edge account.